mpolednik/mpolednik.github.io/_posts/2017-07-13-software-engineer-meets-ansible.md

 ansible_user: root
 ```

-Why root?
-Quite evil thing is that I use the machines as a root most of the time.
+Using root is quite an evil thing -- and yet I use the machines as root most of the time.
 Maybe with proper configuration management (wink wink Ansible), this habit will perish.

 ## Step 2: playbooks